 Mashable is a popular news brand that attracts over 45 million monthly visitors.
 They drive a chunk of that traffic to their jobs board.

 Because most of their content focuses on technology, Mashable Jobs is most effective for getting in front of marketers looking for jobs in the tech or media industries.
 It’s why enterprises like Discover, Yelp, and ADP use Mashable Jobs to grow out their marketings orgs.

 Use Mashable Jobs as a backup option rather than the primary place you recruit from.
 Their user experience is dated and less intuitive than the other options on this list.
 So people will have a more difficult time discovering you on their platform.

-Best if you’re looking for: Growth-focused marketers
+Best if you’re looking for: Growth-focused agencies or freelancers

 Before we go